Skip to article frontmatterSkip to article content

 (b)

 Figure 4 demonstrates how a new PCell can be created.
-PCells can nest other PCells in order to build arbitrarily complex Components.
-In this case, we are composing previously defined PCells - a Mach-Zehnder-Interferometer (MZI) and an Euler-bend[1] - exposing the radius of the output bend as an input parameter.
+PCells can nest other PCells in order to build arbitrarily complex components.
+In this case, we are composing one previously defined PCell - the taper - and a custom polygon.
+The cross section widths, gap size and length are exposed as input parameter.
 Based on this ability to compose PCells, GDSFactory enables large scale hierarchical layouts, where the composition of simpler building blocks allows the designer to reduce complexity by hiding implementation details behind layers of abstraction.

 (Automatic) Routing